Enterprise in Coffee County, Alabama — The American South (East South Central)

 Erected by Alabama Historical Commission.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this Rawls Hotel (within shouting distance of this marker); Boll Weevil Monument (about 400 feet away, measured in a direct line); First United Methodist Church (about 600 feet away); Enterprise Academy (approx. half a mile away); Town of Level Plains (approx. 4.9 miles away); Mt.
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Rawls Hotel (within shouting distance of this marker); Boll Weevil Monument (about 400 feet away, measured in a direct line); First United Methodist Church (about 600 feet away); Enterprise Academy (approx. half a mile away); Town of Level Plains (approx. 4.9 miles away); Mt.
 Pleasant Misionary Baptist Church (approx. 5 miles away); Clintonville Academy (approx. 7.2 miles away); Daleville, Alabama (approx. 8 miles away).
 Touch for a list and map of all markers in Enterprise.

 Regarding Enterprise Depot.
 The Enterprise Depot was listed with the U.S. National Register of Historic Places in 1974 under the name "Seaboard Coastline Depot" (listing #74000405).
 It was built by the Atlantic Coast Line railroad, which had acquired the interests of the former Alabama Midland Railway by 1902.